streamnative/function-mesh-website/docs/functions/package-function/package-function-overview.md

 ### Buildpacks

 [Buildpacks](https://buildpacks.io/docs/concepts/components/buildpack/) allows you to build a function image through multiple buildpacks.
-This helps customize your codes as required.
+This helps customize your code as required.

 With Buildpacks, you can quickly change the runner base (`pulsar-function-<runtime>-runner`) of a function image.
 And, you can use the `pack rebase <function-image> --run-image <new-runner-image>` command to switch the runner image versions without building the function again.